 So far, the HPV-associated lesions discussed have been benign.
 The role of this viral pathogen in the development of malignancies is of even greater concern.
-HPV types 16 and 18 are associated with approximately 70% of cervical cancers throughout the world [34].
-In addition, the oncogenic forms of HPV types 16 and 18 have a role in the development of some malignancies of the head, neck, oropharynx, and oral cavity [35].
-Research indicates that approximately 10% of men and 3.6% of women in the United States are infected with oral HPV and 1% of the population has the HPV type (type 16) that is implicated in oropharyngeal cancers [36].
-In total, HPV DNA is present in more than 50% of oral carcinomas [37].
+HPV types 16 and 18 are associated with approximately 70% of cervical cancers throughout the world [37].
+In addition, the oncogenic forms of HPV types 16 and 18 have a role in the development of some malignancies of the head, neck, oropharynx, and oral cavity [38].
+Research indicates that approximately 10% of men and 3.6% of women in the United States are infected with oral HPV [39].
+In total, HPV DNA is present in more than 50% of oral carcinomas [40].
 It is not clear if long-term infection with HPV alone is the cause of oropharyngeal malignancy or if it has an oncogenic synergistic effect in the presence of other factors, such as cigarette smoking, smokeless tobacco, or long-term alcohol abuse.
-HPV genes can induce the development of proteins that attach to and inactivate compounds from tumor-suppressor genes key in the development of a malignancy [38].
+HPV genes can induce the development of proteins that attach to and inactivate compounds from tumor-suppressor genes key in the development of a malignancy [41].